arsam31/SAAC02-Notes/README.md

 elastic network interface which has an IP address within the VPC.
 They then run like a VPC resource.

-You only pay for the container resources you use.
+In Fargate mode, because tasks and services are running from shared infrastructure platform, you only pay for the containers you are using.

 #### EC2 vs ECS(EC2) vs Fargate